developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 In this example, the user can log in as `testuser1` in Dremio and in Microsoft SQL Server, and they can connect through the `proxyuser`.
 The `proxyuser` is the Microsoft SQL Server username provided in the source configuration.

 3. Log in to Dremio as a member of the ADMIN role.
-4. Follow the steps for [Configure Microsoft SQL Server as a Source](#configure-microsoft-sql-server-as-a-source) using the Microsoft SQL Server username `proxyuser` and enable **User Impersonation** in the **Advanced Options**.
+4. Follow the steps for Configure Microsoft SQL Server as a Source using the Microsoft SQL Server username `proxyuser` and enable **User Impersonation** in the **Advanced Options**.
 5. Grant [source privileges](/dremio-cloud/security/privileges/#source-privileges) to the user.

 Now that you have enabled user impersonation, a user who logs in to Dremio with their username can access the Microsoft SQL Server source and its datasets according to their privileges.
 The user can also run queries against Microsoft SQL Server under their username.

-## Configure Microsoft SQL Server as a Source[​](#configure-microsoft-sql-server-as-a-source "Direct link to Configure Microsoft SQL Server as a Source")
+## Configure Microsoft SQL Server as a Source

 Perform these steps to configure Microsoft SQL Server as a source: